psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 he saith, " by the Clergye I sett nothing,
 nor yett by thy Miter nor by thy ringe.
 It ffitteth a clarke to be curteous & ffree,
-by the conning 6 of his clergy."
+by the conning `[MS. coming. — F. cunning or conning. — P.]` of his clergy."

-w?'th that the Bishopp went into the hall,
+with that the Bishopp went into the hall,
 & Sir Grawaine to him can call,

-1 Madden

-2 tho.— P.

-3 moe. — P.

-4 als I ween, a.e.
-I also thinke, in tend, Sed vid. infra 276.— P. As is

-thus, like. — F.

-5 abay, MS. says Madden. — F.

-6 MS. coming. — F. cunning or con ning. — P.

 saith, " brother Bishopp where haue you beene ? "
 "to looke my palfrey, as I weene."
 then sayd Sir Gawaine, " itt ffalleth mee
 thai my palfreye I must needs see."
 corne & hay he ffound enoughe Lyand,
-& the carles Sole by his did stand.
+& the carles ffole by his did stand.
 the carles ffole had beene fforth in the raine ;
 therof Sir Gawaine was not ffaine ;
 hee tooke his mantle thai was of greene,
 & couered the ffole, as I weene ;
 sayth, " stand vp, ffole, & eate thy meate ;
 thy M.aster payeth ffor all that wee heere gett."
-they carle l himselfe stood thereby,

-& thanked him of his curtesye ;
+they carle `[The Carle.— P.]` himselfe stood thereby, & thanked him of his curtesye ;
-they carle 2 tooke Gawaine by the hand,

-& both together in they hall they wend.
+they carle `[The Carle.— P.]` tooke Gawaine by the hand, & both together in they hall they wend.
 the carles called ffor a bowle of wine,
 & soone they settled them to dine ;
-70 bowles 3 in thai bowle were, —
+70 bowles `[gallons?— Madden.
+Ordinary bowls. — F.]` in that bowle were, —

-he was not weake thai did itt beare, —
+he was not weake that did itt beare, —
-then they 4 carle sett itt to his Chin,
+then they `[the.— P.]` carle sett itt to his Chin,
 & said, " to you I will begin ! "
-15 gallons he dranke thai tyde,
+15 gallons he dranke that tyde,
 & raught to his men on euery side.
-then they 5 carle said to them anon,
+then they `[the.— P.]` carle said to them anon,
 " Sirrs, to supper gett you gone ! "
 Gawaine answered the carle then,
-" Sir, att your bidding we will be ben.6 "
+" Sir, att your bidding we will be ben. `[baine.— P.]` "
 " if you be bayne att my bidding,
 you honor me without Leasinge."
 they washed all, & went to meate,
 & dranke the wine thai was soe sweete.

-his palfrey.

-He finds the Carle's foal by it,

-wet with rain.
-Gawaine covers the foal with his mantle

-and tells it to eat away.
+`[goes to see his palfrey.
+He finds the Carle's foal by it, wet with rain.
+Gawaine covers the foal with his mantle and tells it to eat away.
+The Carle thanks Gawaine, takes him in, calls for a bowl of wine, and drinks 15 gallons at one draught.
+Then they all have supper.]`

-The Carle

-thanks Gawaine, takes him in,

-calls for a bowl of wine,

-and drinks 1 5 gallons at one draught.

-Then they all have supper.

-1 The Carle.— P.

-2 The Carle.— P.

-3 gallons?— Madden.
-Ordinary bowls. — F.

-4 the.— P.

-5 the.— P.

-6 baine.— P.

-After it, the Carle tells Gawaine to take a spear

-and to mark him in his face.

-Gawaine takes the

-charges at the Carle

-(who dodges his head,)
+`[After it, the Carle tells Gawaine to take a spear and to mark him in his face.
+Gawaine takes the spear, charges at the Carle (who dodges his head,) runs the spear into the wall, and breaks it off.
+Then the Carle takes Gawaine to his wife's bed,]`

-runs the

-spear

-into the wall,

-and breaks it

-off.

-Then the Carle

-takes

-Gawaine to his wife's bed,

 the carle said to Gawaine anon,
-"a long speare see thou take in thy hand,1
+"a long speare see thou take in thy hand, `[hond.— P.]`

-att the buttiye dore take thou thy race,
+att the buttrye dore take thou thy race,
 & marke me well in middest the face.

-" a ! " thought a Sir Kay, " that that were I !
+" a ! " thought `[Ah! thought.— P.]` Sir Kay, " that that were I !

-then his buffett he shold deere abuy.3 "
+then his buffett he shold deere abuy. `[MS. aluy.
+Madden reads a buy. — F. abuy or abye. — P.]` "

-" well," q^oth the carle, " when thou wilt, thou may,4
+" well," quoth the carle, " when thou wilt, thou may, `[then thou (yee) may. — P.]`
 when thou wilt thy strength assay." —
 "well Sir," said Kay, " I said nought."
-"Noe," said the carle, "but more thou [page 453] thought."
+"Noe," said the carle, "but more thou thought."
 then Gawaine was ffull glad of that,
 & a long spere in his hand he gatt ;
-att the buttery dore 5 he tooke his race,
+att the buttery dore `[Madden reads the MS. doe. — F.]` he tooke his race,
 & marked the carle in the middst the fface.
 the carle saw Sir Gawaine come in ire,
 & cast his head vnder his speare,
 Gawaine raught the wall such a rapp,
 the flyer fllew out, & the speare brake ;
-he stroke a flbote ???? into the wall of stone,
+he stroke a ffoote into the wall of stone,
 a bolder Barren was there neuer none.

-" soft," said the carle, "thow was to radd.6 "
+" soft," said the carle, "thow was tó radd. `[furious, O. Fr. roide. — Skeat.
+Roide, rough, fierce, violent. — Cotgrave.
+A.S. hraed, swift, quick, rush. — F.]` "
 "I did but, Sir, as you me bade."
 " if thou had hitt me as thou had ment,
-thou had raught me a ffell dint.7 "
+thou had raught me a ffell dint. `[Pork.
+MS. puts Gawaine's supper after this, and brings the Carle's daughter in to harp and sing to them.
+She is prettily described, has the gold-wire hair so much admired in early times, and "Owyre alle þe halle ganne sche leme, As hit were a sonwe-beme."
+Madden's Syr Gawayne, p.
+199. — F.]` "
 they carle tooke Gawaine by the hand,
 & both into a Chamber they wend ;
 a ffull ffaire bed there was spred,
 the carles wiffe therin was laid :

-1 hond.— P.

-2 Ah! thought.— P.

-3 MS. aluy.
-Madden reads a buy. — F. abuy or abye. — P.

-4 then thou (yee) may. — P.

-5 Madden reads the MS. doe. — F.

-6 furious, 0.
-Fr. roide. — Skeat.
-Boide, rough, fierce, violent. — Cotgrave.
-A.S. hrced, swift, quick, rush. — F.

-7 Pork.
-MS. puts Gawaine's supper after this, and brings the Carle's daughter in to harp and sing to them.
-She is prettily described, has the gold-wire hair so much admired in early times, and

-Owyre alle }>e halle ganne sche leme As hit were a sonwe-beme.

-Madden's Syr Gawaync, p.
-199. — F.
+`[and bids him get in and kiss her, but do nothing more.
+Gawaine does so and thinks to do more, but the Carle stops him, and takes him to his daughter's bed, and tells him to get into it.
+Gawaine does so, and the Carle goes away, locking the door.
+Next morning, he calls Gawaine,]`

-the carles said, "Gawaine, of curtesye and bids him
+the carles said, "Gawaine, of curtesye

-pet in and

-336 gett into this bedd w^'th this ffaire Ladye. kiss her,
+gett into this bedd w^'th this ffaire Ladye.

-kisse thou her 3-e before mine eye ;
+kisse thou her 3se before mine eye ;

-looke thou. doe no other villanye." nothing
+looke thou. doe no other villanye."

-the carle opened the sheetes wyde ; 340 Gawaine gott in by the Laydes syde ; does so™
+the carle opened the sheetes wyde ;
+Gawaine gott in by the Laydes syde ;

-Gawaine oner her l put his arme ;
+Gawaine oner her `[he. — Madden. ]` put his arme ;

-,-. , , and thinks

-w^th that his mesh began to warme : to do more,
+with that his flesh began to warme :

-Gawaine had thought to haue made in ffare,2 3t4 " hold," q^oth the carle, " man, stopp there 3 ! carle 'stops
+Gawaine had thought to haue made in ffare, `[free. q. — Pencil note. ]`
+" hold," q^oth the carle, " man, stopp there `[MS. thee.— F.]` !
 itt were great shame," quoth they carle, " for me
 that thou sholdest doe me such villanye ;
 but arise vp, Gawaine, & goe with me,
 I shall bring thee to a ffairer Lady then euer was shee."

-they 4 carle tooke Gawaine by the hand ; 5
+they `[the.— P.]` carle tooke Gawaine by the hand ; `[Pork.
+MS. makes the Carle send his daughter to Gawaine, ib. p.
+201 — F.]`
 both into another Chamber they wend ;
-a ffaire bedd there found they spred, him to his
+a ffaire bedd there found they spred,
-and the Carles daughter therin Laid : bed, and
+and the Carles daughter therin Laid :

-tells him

 saith, " Gawaine, now for thy curtesye
-gett thee to bedd to this ffaire Lady." togetinto ifc>
+gett thee to bedd to this ffaire Lady."
 the carle opened the sheetes wyde,
 Sir Gawaine gott in by the Ladyes side.
-SeTs?6

-Gawaine put his arme ouer that sweet thing ; " sleepe, daughter," sais the carle, " on my blessing." they carle turned his backe & went his way, Carle goes
+Gawaine put his arme ouer that sweet thing ;
+" sleepe, daughter," sais the carle, " on my blessing."

-away,
+they carle turned his backe & went his way,

-360 & lockt the dore with a siluer Kaye. locking the
+& lockt the dore with a siluer Kaye.

-* door.

-on the other morning 6 when the carles rose, Next
+on the other morning `[In the next m.—P.]` when the carles rose,

-morning

 vnto his daughters chamber he goes :

-" rise vp, Sir Gawaine, & goe w^'th mee, Gawaine

-364 a maruelous sight I shall lett thee see." they carle tooke him by the hand, & both into another chamber they wend,

-1 he. — Madden.
-5 Pork.
-MS. makes the Carle send his

-2 free. q. — Pencil note. daughter to Gawaine, ib. p.
-201 — F.

-3 MS. thee.— F. * the.— P. 6 In the next m.—P.

-YOL. in.
-U

-and shows him

-bloody shirts

-and 1500 dead men's bones,

-slain by him, the Carle.

-Gawaine wants to take leave,

-but the Carle makes him stop to dinner.

-After it he shows Gawaine

-a sword,

-and begs him to cut his (the Carle's) head off.

-Gawaine refuses,

-whereupon

-the Carle says he'll cut his head off if he don't do it.

-So Gawaine cuts the Carle's head off, and he

-& there they found many l a bloody serke 368 which were wrought with curyous werke : 1500 dead mens bones 2 they found vpon a rooke 3 att once, "alacke! " quoth Sir Gawaine, "what haue been

-here ? "

-372 saith, " I & my welpes haue slaine all there." then Sir Gawaine curteous and kind,4 he tooke his leaue away to wend, & thanked they carle & the Ladyes there, 376 right as they worthy were.

-"nay," said the carle, "wee will first dine, & then thou shalt goe with blessing mine.5 " after dinner, the sooth to say, 380 the carle tooke Gawaine to a Chamber gay where were hanginge swords to we 6 ; the Carle soone tooke one of tho, & sayd to the Knight then, 384 " Gawaine, as thou art a man,

-take this sword & stryke of my head." " Nay," said Gawaine, " I had rather be dead ; ffor I had rather suffer pine & woe 388 or euer I wold that deede doe." the carle sayd to Sir Gawaine, " looke thou doe as I thee saine, & therof be not adread ; 392 but shortly smite of my head, ffor if thou wilt not doe itt tyte, ffor-ssooth thy head I will of smyte."
-To the carle said Sir Gawaine, 396 " Sir, jour bidding shall be done : " he stroke the head the body ffroe, & he stood vp a man thoe

-[page 454'

-1 One stroke too few in the MS. — F.

-2 a bones, MS.— Madden.
-I think the a is meant to be blotched out. — F.

-3 i. o. a ruck, a heap. — P.

-4 hend, q. — Pencil note.

-5 Only half the m in the MS. Madden reads mine too. — F.

-6 rowe. — Madden.

-of the height of S^r Gawaine,
+" rise vp, Sir Gawaine, & goe with mee,
+a maruelous sight I shall lett thee see."
+they carle tooke him by the hand,
+& both into another chamber they wend,

+`[and shows him bloody shirts and 1500 dead men's bones, slain by him, the Carle.
+Gawaine wants to take leave, but the Carle makes him stop to dinner.
+After it he shows Gawaine a sword, and begs him to cut his (the Carle's) head off.
+Gawaine refuses, whereupon the Carle says he'll cut his head off if he don't do it.
+So Gawaine cuts the Carle's head off, and he]`

+& there they found many `[One stroke too few in the MS. — F.]` a bloody serke
+which were wrought with curyous werke :
+1500 dead mens bones `[a bones, MS.— Madden.
+I think the a is meant to be blotched out. — F.]`
+they found vpon a rooke `[i. e. a ruck, a heap. — P.]` att once,
+"alacke! " quoth Sir Gawaine, "what haue been here ? " saith, " I & my welpes haue slaine all there."
+then Sir Gawaine curteous and kind, `[hend, q. — Pencil note.]`
+he tooke his leaue away to wend,
+& thanked they carle & the Ladyes there,
+right as they worthy were.
+"nay," said the carle, "wee will first dine,
+& then thou shalt goe with blessing mine. `[Only half the m in the MS. Madden reads mine too. — F.]` "
+after dinner, the sooth to say,
+the carle tooke Gawaine to a Chamber gay
+where were hanginge swords towe `[rowe. — Madden.]` ;
+the Carle soone tooke one of tho,
+& sayd to the Knight then,
+" Gawaine, as thou art a man,
+take this sword & stryke of my head."
+" Nay," said Gawaine, " I had rather be dead ;
+ffor I had rather suffer pine & woe
+or euer I wold that deede doe."
+the carle sayd to Sir Gawaine,
+" looke thou doe as I thee saine,
+& therof be not adread ;
+but shortly smite of my head,
+ffor if thou wilt not doe itt tyte,
+ffor-ssooth thy head I will of smyte."
+To the carle said Sir Gawaine,
+" Sir, your bidding shall be done : "
+he stroke the head the body ffroe,
+& he stood vp a man thoe
+of the height of Sir Gawaine,
 the certaine soothe withouten Laine.
 the carle sayd, " Gawaine, god blese thee,
 ffor thou hast deliuered mee !
+ffrom all ffalse witchcrafft `[? witchcraffts cast.
+Cast is the regular word for a magical contrivance, and the line is too short as it stands.
+Skeat.]`

-ffrom all ffalse witchcrafft l 404 I am deliuerd 2 att the Last ;
+I am deliuerd `[Madden omits the d. — F.]` att the Last ;
 by Nigromance thus was I shapen
-till a Knight of the round table 3
+till a Knight of the round table `[I would read : by Nigromance thus was I bound, till a Knight of the table round.— Skeat.]`

-had w^th a sword smitten 4 of my head, 408 if he had grace to doe that deede.
+had with a sword smitten `[MS. snitten.— F.]` of my head,
+if he had grace to doe that deede.
 itt is 40 winters agoe
 since I was transformed soe ;
-since then, none Lodged within this wooun,5
+since then, none Lodged within this wooun, `[Madden reads woom, and notes woone ? — F.]`
 but I & my whelpes driuen them downe ;
 & but if hee did my bidding soone,
 I killed him & drew him downe,